Consulting Report Examples, Templates & How to Write One

 This is where you would sum up the key insights of your report.

 Make sure you write this section of your report last, after your entire analysis is done.
-Explain the main challenge or hypothesis that was the reason for writing this report in a sentence or two.
+Explain the main challenge or hypothesis of the report in a sentence or two.

-Then move on to the most important insights of your analysis, sort of what you would highlight with a marker while studying a paper.
+Then move on to the most important insights of your analysis along with what you would highlight with a marker while studying a paper.

 You can also include the most significant supporting data or statistics backing up your proposed business impact without going into too much detail.
 Keep it short, informative, and convincing.